johnheenan/rtl8xxxu/README.md

 For Debian the non-free package firmware-realtek is available.

-For installation purposes it is now common to boot from an ISO on a USB and to install packages from a repository on the Internet.
+For installation purposes it is now common to boot from an ISO on a thumb USB drive and to install packages from a repository on the Internet.
 Without a working network driver for the Cube i9 it is necessary to use another newtork device, such as a WiFi to USB adapter, an ethernet to USB adapter or a mobile phone in tethered mode.
 The least troublesome method is to use an ethernet to USB adapter.

 From a terminal as non root user: